 The court said that the phrase “actual physical control” does not appear anywhere in the drunk driving offense statutes.
 Additionally, the court noted that because “driver” is defined as a person who drives or is in actual physical control, the two terms (drive vs. actual physical control) must have different meanings.
 Mercer v.
 DMV (1991) 53 Cal.3d 753.

 Interpreting the law strictly instead of broadly, the court held that being in mere actual physical control of a vehicle is not enough to constitute “driving.”
 Therefore, for purposes of the California drunk driving statutes, to be driving actually requires that the person exercise volitional movement of the vehicle.

 Whether you were actually driving and whether there was direct proof of your driving are two separate issues.
 The prosecutor can establish that you were driving “circumstantially,” in other words, by inference from whether you were observed exiting the driver’s side of your vehicle, the warmth of your engine and other telltale signs.

 On the other hand, merely being found behind the wheel of a vehicle is not surefire proof that you were driving.
-It could be shown that you had merely pulled over to rest, that your vehicle was turned off, that you had been sleeping, or there could be other facts indicating that you were in your car, but had not been exercising “volitional movement of the vehicle.”
+It could be shown that you had merely pulled over to rest, your vehicle was turned off, you had been sleeping or other facts indicating that you were in your car but had not been exercising “volitional movement of the vehicle.”
 Based on the circumstances of your stop, as a Torrance, South Bay and Los Angeles DUI lawyer, I may be able to advance this argument and have your case dismissed before or at trial.
 My extensive experience and knowledge give me the tools I need to successfully defend you against these DUI charges.